nrwl/nx/docs/shared/angular-tutorial/08-create-libs.md

 To illustrate how useful libraries can be, create a library of Angular components.

-Use the generate to scaffold a new library:
+Use the generator to scaffold a new library:

 ```sh
 npx nx g @nrwl/angular:lib ui